biojppm/rapidyaml/README.md

 #include <iostream>
 int main()
 {
-    // needs to be writable; will be modified in place char src[] = "{foo: 1}";
+    // ryml can parse in situ (and read-only buffers too): char src[] = "{foo: 1}";
     // there are also overloads for reusing the tree and parser ryml::Tree tree = ryml::parse(src);